Warm email prospecting: How to make more sales by writing to an audience of one

 • If your company uses direct mail assets such as postcards or catalogs, make sure to send something to your upcoming recipients before you reach out to them personally.

 Not every meaningful connection needs to be so direct, though.
 For instance, maybe you discover that your prospect’s company just received a new round of funding.
-You could email your prospect, congratulate her, and tastefully mention that a portion of their new funds could be spent on your company’s products.
+You could email your prospect, congratulate them, and tastefully mention that they could spend a portion of their new funds on your company’s products.

 A meaningful connection can even be something unrelated to business.
 As a freelance copywriter, it’s my job to sell my writing services.
 I once secured a long-standing client due to a mutual love of cheese.
 That’s right, cheese.

-After conducting my research on the company in question, I discovered that the marketing director was a bit of a cheese connoisseur.
-I happen to be as well.
+After researching the company in question, I discovered that the marketing director was a bit of a cheese connoisseur.
+I happen to be, as well.
 In fact, my wife buys me a wheel of cheese for Christmas every year.
 It’s a quirky tradition that I love, and I decided to share the anecdote with my prospect in my warm email.
 It worked, we hit it off, and I wrote content for that client for a long time.

 A meaningful connection is simply a bridge that connects you to your prospect.
 It can be business-related or completely personal, but whatever it is, your prospect must find it relatable.

-Part two of your warm email is your value statement.
-This is where you explain what your company does, who your company creates products for, and why your products are better than the competition’s.
+Your value statement is all about explaining what your company does, who your company creates products for, and why your products are better than the competition’s.

-Next, you need to include what Ed calls a “credibility-building URL.”
+Next, you must include what Ed calls a “credibility-building URL.”
 This title is slightly misleading.
-You don’t necessarily need to include a link, but you do need to share some credibility-boosters.
+You don’t necessarily need a link, but you need to share some credibility boosters.
 A link is just the easiest way to do it in most circumstances.

 What kinds of things build credibility?
 It depends on what you’re selling, but you can never go wrong with customer testimonials or case studies.
 If your company has a section on its website that contains these materials, share it.
 (At Nutshell, we like to share our #madprops tweet collection to give prospects a bunch of bite-sized testimonials to browse through.)

-By adding a credibility element into your warm email prospecting efforts, you’ll convince your prospects that a phone call with you is worth their time.
+By adding a credibility element to your warm email prospecting efforts, you’ll convince your prospects that a phone call with you is worth their time.

-Finally, you need to end your warm email with a strong call-to-action.
+Finally, you need to end your warm email with a strong call to action (CTA).
 Fortunately, this step is quite simple.
 You don’t need to concoct some elaborate CTA or rack your brain trying to come up with the most enticing phrase.

 I always recommend ending your email with a question.
 Why?
 Because, as humans, we’ve been trained our entire lives to answer the questions asked of us.
-Ending your message with a quick query is a small psychological trick that will boost your response rate.
+Ending your message with a quick query is a small psychological trick to boost your response rate.

-Warm email prospecting is a great strategy for sales reps is because it allows personal connections to be made with prospects while still remaining scalable.
+Warm email prospecting is an excellent strategy for sales reps because it allows personal connections with prospects while remaining scalable.

 The key to making your warm email prospecting efforts scalable is to build a winning email template—a customizable outline that does 80% of the work for you so that you can send more emails faster.
 Here’s a good warm email example to get you started: